U.S. Department of State Seal

 Transiting the PRC:

-• The duration of allowed stay and how broadly you may travel varies by region.
+• How long you can stay and where you may travel while in transit varies by region.

-• Transiting without a visa requires a valid passport with at least six months of remaining validity, a visa for your onward destination (if necessary), and an onward ticket from the same location.
+• Transiting without a visa requires a valid passport with at least six months of remaining validity, a visa for your onward destination (if required), and an onward ticket from the same city.

 • You must inform your airline upon check-in and get an endorsement stamp at the immigration desk before leaving the airport.